Unraveling secrets of good communication

 Never leave any room for further clarity after the message is conveyed, to avoid additional cost.

 Make your message complete and filled with all the vital elements and information to make it crystal clear.
-An incomplete message can create confusion or can be distorted by audience’s own assumption in case of ambiguity.
+An incomplete message can create confusion or can be distorted by the audience’s own assumption in case of ambiguity.

 In addition to this completeness of message helps build a good reputation and adds worth to your message that is the key factor to hold on the audience.